lp64ace/blackbeard/README.md

 * Exceptions, TLS, and security cookies are initialized.
 * DllMain is invoked.

-# Issues

-There are currently minor known issues with path resolving for schema DLL modules like `ms-api-` and `ms-exec-`, basically SxS needs to be rebuilt!

 # Build

 Download the repository through github or git!